fiofury1/django-skeleton-docker/README.md

 ## Forking ##
 When forking the project you will likely need to make the updates below.

+1. Update project level README.md to describe project.
-1. Update Django Admin URL (for security) (in project urls.py)
+2. Update Django Admin URL (for security) (in project urls.py)
-2. Update Time Zone as needed (in settings.py)
+3. Update Time Zone as needed (in settings.py)
-3. Update Database settings (in .env)
+4. Update Database settings (in .env)
-4. Update Email Settings (in .env)
+5. Update Email Settings (in .env)
-5. Update Allowed Hosts (in settings.py)
+6. Update Allowed Hosts (in settings.py)

 ## Updating Django (Future Topic) ##
 When updating Django...